jsmithdefense/Security-Projects/Threat-Investigation/Splunk-Phishing-Lateral-Movement.md

 Following notification from federal authorities, Frothly identified suspected intrusion activity attributed to **Taaedonggang APT**, a threat group known to target Western supply-chain organizations.

-The objective of this investigation was to determine whether a spear-phishing campaign resulted in successful initial access, subsequent execution, lateral movement, and data exfiltration within the environment.
+The objective of this investigation was to determine the scope & impact of the spear-phishing campaign within the environment.

 **Platform:** Splunk Enterprise Security **Timeframe:** August 2017